lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Secondly, the presence of the same species of microbes in the thoroughly sterilised _A. filiculoides_ minus-cyano provides further indication that these microbes are endophytic and in that way survived the sterilisation process.

 _Azolla_ ferns systematically harbour microbes of 6 taxonomical orders.
-The Nostocales order encompasses only the main symbiont _T. azollae_ and was highly abundant in all species, contradicting theories that other cyanobacterial strains may inhibit _Azolla_ ferns at lower abundances [@Papaefthimiou2008].
+The Nostocales order encompasses only the main symbiont _N. azollae_ and was highly abundant in all species, contradicting theories that other cyanobacterial strains may inhibit _Azolla_ ferns at lower abundances [@Papaefthimiou2008].
 The two most prominent orders Burkholderiales and Rhizobiales were already identified in @Dijkhuizen2018 but their genomes acros the entire _Azolla_ genus were not published before, nor was it clear that multiple Rhizobiales and Burkholderiales genomes are systematically associated with single species of the _Azolla_ genus.
 The remaining three orders, Caulobacterales, Nevskiales and Sphingomonadales, were hinted at before, but not substantiated by systematic evidence before, nor where genome sequences available.
 `do any of the published microbes fit in these orders?`